 Put School of MIME's talented engineering seniors to work researching on behalf of your company...

-MIME Capstone Design is a 20-week course in which Oregon State mechanical, industrial, manufacturing, and energy systems engineering seniors design and implement workable solutions to real-world engineering problems.
+MIME Capstone Design is a two-course sequence (MIME 497 and 498) in which Oregon State mechanical, industrial, manufacturing, and energy systems engineering seniors design and implement workable solutions to real-world engineering problems.
 The opportunity to synthesize and showcase their technical, communication, leadership, and teamwork skills readies MIME students for success as engineering professional.

 Examples of some recent Capstone Design Projects